 The time has finally come: Teriyaki Beef & Broccoli Noodle Bowls are here!
 Teriyaki Beef & Broccoli Noodle Bowls are a staple in our household and have been a requested recipe for quite some time!
-Tender cuts of thinly sliced flank steak and fresh broccoli florets are simmered in a garlicky, teriyaki sauce and then tossed together with perfectly cooked ramen noodles.
+Tender cuts of thinly sliced flat iron steak and fresh broccoli florets are simmered in a garlicky, teriyaki sauce and then tossed together with perfectly cooked ramen noodles.
 Each bite is loaded with teriyaki flavor!
 Teriyaki Beef & Broccoli Noodle Bowls are a one-pan meal that will quickly become a family favorite.

 Growing up, we usually had some sort of stir-fry once a week.
-Typically, it was made with elk or venision meat that had been thinly sliced and marinating overnight in the teriyaki sauce.
+Typically, it was made with elk or venison meat that had been thinly sliced and marinating overnight in the teriyaki sauce.
 PS: this recipe works perfect for wild game if you have some on hand!
-Otherwise, steak made would be the superstar.
-I can remember my dad cooking everything up mongolian-grill style with the fried rice and large metal spatulas like you would see in the restaurants.
+Otherwise, steak would be the superstar.
+I can remember my dad cooking everything up Mongolian-grill style with the fried rice and large metal spatulas like you would see in the restaurants.
 Heck, we would even try to flip a full egg up and crack it on the edge of the spatula like you see the pros do it.
 I’ll let you piece together how that usually ended up for us.
 Needless to say, it was always a fun experience!
 Since then, stir-fry has been a staple and it’s something that I still cook to this day.

 Now, fast forward to my stir-fry making at home.
 I don’t go quite as extreme to fried rice and flipping eggs, but have subbed in brown rice and these ramen noodles which have quickly become our favorite!
 When making ramen noodles, make sure that you always cook them according to package instructions.
 For instance, if you grab these millet and brown rice ramen noodles, make sure that you rinse them with cold water after cooking.
 It really does help them from becoming too mushy!